Last Updated:

 What is so special about a Uganda Gorilla Safari?

 Uganda is one of the most beautiful countries in Africa!
 Not only is it beautiful, green and full of surprises.
-Its beauty was amplified, to me at least, by the fact that but it also offers something different to the usual African safari destination.
+Its beauty was amplified – to me at least – because it was also offers something different to the usual African safari destinations.
 You are much more active, which appealed to me.
 And yes, getting so close to primates is really a life changing experience!

 Spending time with gorillas in the wild is by far the best up-close wildlife experience in Africa.
 A face-to-face encounter with these rare black gentle giants, against the rainforest’s green, is one of the biggest reasons people come to Uganda.
 Africa’s great apes survive in what remains of their natural habitat, the high montane bamboo forest.
 Thanks to gorilla trekking in Uganda (and Rwanda), populations are slowly on the increase.
 It’s a conservation success story.
 A peaceful co-existence between the local community and their primate neighbours!